File Library: Manage images and files

 If you upload a file with the same name as something that already exists in your File Library, KnowledgeOwl appends a random 6 character code on the end, using a-f0-9.
 This helps enforce uniqueness in the file names and URLs and makes it easier to identify when you may have duplicate files.

-Edit and update files in the File Library
+Edit and update files in the Files library

-Every file you add to an article in your knowledge base is stored in your File Library.
-You can access files there to update the name, the file itself, and labels associated with that file.
+Every file you add to an article in your knowledge base is stored in your Files library.
+You can access files there to:

-By default, files are uploaded with a name based on the file you originally uploaded.
+By default, files are uploaded with a name based on the file name you originally uploaded (or a random string if you copied and pasted an image into the article editor).
 This is the name that will show up when the file is downloaded/opened.

 If you'd like to edit this to something more human-friendly or search-friendly:

-2. Click the gear cog icon in the metadata pop-up at the bottom of the page.
+3. Select the Edit link near the top of the page or the gear cog icon in the file metadata modal at the bottom of the page:

 Linus is a busy little owl, and he updates a lot of screenshots and articles.
-Whenever he can, he reuses existing screenshots in the File Library.
-When it comes time for him to update that screenshot, rather than manually replacing the screenshot in every single article he used it in individually, he updates the existing file in File Library with the new screenshot.
+Whenever he can, he reuses existing screenshots in the Files library.
+When it comes time for him to update that screenshot, rather than manually replacing the screenshot in every single article he used it in individually, he updates the existing file in Files with the new screenshot.
 This approach has some great advantages:

-• It's a real time-saver for editors (one update in File Library rather than manually editing a bunch of articles)
+• It's a real time-saver for editors (one update in Files rather than manually editing a bunch of articles).

-• It keeps the File Library from getting bloated with old/outdated/duplicate copies of files
+• It prevents Files from getting bloated with old/outdated/duplicate copies of files.

 To make this kind of update:

-4. Click the Edit link just above the file thumbnails or the gear cog icon in the metadata pop-up at the bottom of the screen:
+3. Select the Edit link near the top of the page or the gear cog icon in the file metadata modal at the bottom of the page:

 Select file and click one of the two Edit links